 Rebecca Clements, born in 1681, married Richard Clements, from a large Isleworth gardening family, in 1708; she was widowed by March 1734 when she prepared her brother’s inventory.
 August 1734 saw two weddings – George’s daughter, Elizabeth, married Philip Clements while Rebecca married Rice Lewis, gardener to Lord Burlington at Chiswick House.
 (J H Harvey records that Lewis was one of the prominent gardeners who subscribed to Philip Miller’s Gardener’s Dictionary of 1731.)
 Rebecca made her will in 1735, describing herself as a gardener.
 In it she dealt with her own estate from the settlement made at her marriage to Lewis.
 Her sister Catherine’s husband, Thomas Couchman, a distiller with property in the City of London and on the Strand, was a trustee of the settlement.

-When Luke Wetten, the royal confectioner, acquired London Style House and 6 acres of orchard and gardens in 1772 and a further 4.5 acres of adjoining land in 1774, both properties were said to have been “heretofore occupied” by George Masters.
+When Luke Wetten, the royal confectioner, acquired a house nearby with 6 acres of orchard and gardens in 1772, and a further 4.5 acres of adjoining land in 1774, both properties were said to have been “heretofore occupied” by George Masters.
 His relationship to “our” George is not yet clear.
 The court rolls record that the same property was let to Mr Zoffany, the artist, during 1764-1772.
 This may have beent eh adjoingin Sydney House rather than London Stile House, but a Masters clearly worked most of the garden ground there.